aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/tables/get-cell-format/_index.md

 This REST API retrieves `Cell` formatting properties from a table.

-The description of important cell properties is:
+The important properties are described below:

 |Property Name|Type|Description|
 | :- | :- | :- |